 Daniel studied Architecture at The Leeds School of Art, Architecture and Design and also the University of Nottingham Department of Architecture and Built Environment.
 Whilst studying, Daniel maintained his practical hands-on interest in architecture and conservation by working at the 18th Century Harewood House; a Grade 1 Listed Country House designed by Architects John Carr and Robert Adam.

 After leaving University Daniel worked as an Architect for Derbyshire based Architects Anthony Short and Partners.
 It was here Daniel was able to demonstrate his talents as an Architect in designing new buildings which compliment the local vernacular and intricate extensions to Listed Buildings with a contemporary flare.
-Situated within the beautify landscape of the South Pennines, there was no shortage of traditional farm buildings and barn conversions for Daniel to be involved with their repair and conversion using natural building materials.
+Situated within the beautiful landscape of the South Pennines, there was no shortage of traditional farm buildings and barn conversions for Daniel to be involved with their repair and conversion using natural building materials.

 In 2012 Daniel relocated back to his home county to follow his aspirations in promoting the repair and reuse of buildings, use of traditional building skills and materials, plus the positive contribution sustainable technologies can make in both renovation and new build projects.